firebase/quickstart-cpp/invites/testapp/readme.md

       and attach your iOS app to it.
       - For Invites, you will need an App Store ID.
 Use something random such as 12345678."
-      - You can use "com.google.ios.invites.testapp" as the iOS Bundle ID while you're testing.
+      - You can use "com.google.FirebaseCppInvitesTestApp.dev" as the iOS Bundle ID while you're testing.
     - Add the GoogleService-Info.plist that you downloaded from Firebase console to the testapp root directory.
 This file identifies your iOS app